tariapper/git-ascii/README.md

 <!-- ROADMAP -->
 ## Roadmap
+* Improve ease of use (remove need to copy files from one repo to another)
 * Make use of the contribution page's full color palette
 * Decrease runtime
 * Create more sample inputs